copsTvFan/cops-episode-guide/guide.md

 Aired 1999-05-01.

+**Arizona 3**

-**Arizona 3** (12:03 AM Vehicle Pursuit) Maricopa County -- District I -- Deputy David Parra spots a red car going very fast and tries to stop it, but they take off because it is stolen.
+- (12:03 AM Vehicle Pursuit) Maricopa County -- District I -- Deputy David
+  Parra spots a red car going very fast and tries to stop it, but they take off because it is stolen.
 He chases the driver of the stolen car who runs numerous stop signs and ends up driving down the wrong side of the road.
 Mesa Police Officers Adams and Sandoval question a man who threw his sister's belongings out onto the street.
 Mesa Police Department Officers swarm a young woman who attempted to steal a bicycle during a sting operation.
 400th episode.

 ## CP-1134

 Aired 1999-05-15.

+**Arizona 4**

-**Arizona 4** (11:23 PM Street Patrol) Dobson Division -- F.T.O.
+- (11:23 PM Street Patrol) Dobson Division -- F.T.O.
 Tim Hines says the hardest thing about the job is seeing children abused.
 Officers respond to an officer in need of assistance distress call involving a policeman who, while on bicycle patrol, was struck by a car.
 Mesa Police Officers question a man who claims his wife's two brothers invited him outside to have a beer and then proceeded to attack him with a baseball bat.
 Maricopa County Sheriff's Deputy Robertson assists a mini-mart clerk who says two suspects stole a case of beer from the store.

 ## CP-1135

 Aired 1999-05-22.

+**Arizona 5**

-**Arizona 5** (10:14 AM Tent City) Maricopa County Sheriff's Office -- Sheriff Joe Arpaio ran for office in 1992 went to Saudi Arabia and saw the troops in tents and when he ran he said he would put prisoners in tents if it is good enough for the troops, they don't commit crimes.
+- (10:14 AM Tent City) Maricopa County Sheriff's Office -- Sheriff Joe Arpaio ran for office in 1992 went to Saudi Arabia and saw the troops in tents and when he ran he said he would put prisoners in tents if it is good enough for the troops, they don't commit crimes.
 On 8/3/93 they opened the city at the cost of $100,000 which saved taxpayers millions since a jail costs $66 million to build.
 Tents hold 1400 inmates and it can get to 120 degrees in the summer, but too bad.
 He goes in one tent to see the mayor of the tent who is an old black guy.
 He says it could be better and is upset they have to pay for their meals.
 Joe says it's no big deal, only $1 a day.
 Heated argument ends in a fired weapon; automobile accident; woman is injured during an argument.

 ## CP-1136

 Aired 1999-09-18.

+**Arizona 6**

-**Arizona 6** (12:04 AM Robbery in Progress) Central Division -- F.T.O.
-Richard Encinas was born and raised in Phoenix, the next town over, grew up in Mesa, went to college at the University of Arizona and always thought about becoming a cop.
+- (12:04 AM Robbery in Progress) Central Division -- F.T.O.
+Richard Encinas was
+  born and raised in Phoenix, the next town over, grew up in Mesa, went to college at the University of Arizona and always thought about becoming a cop.
   He applied and luckily he made it He's been there three years and has been an F.T.O. for 8 months.
 It's the best job in the world and he wouldn't trade it for anything.
 Surveillance footage at a gas station shows a cop firing at a pickup truck.
 Suspects nearly hit an officer during a getaway; officers arrest a man throwing things off a balcony; a man says his girlfriend ran into a field intending to commit suicide.

 # Season 12

 1999-2000.

-**Indianapolis, IN/Fort Worth, TX/Albuquerque, NM**
+- Indianapolis, IN
+- Fort Worth, TX
+- Albuquerque, NM

 ## CP-1201